Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - [**Font Awesome 4.7.0**](https://fontawesome.com/)

-  - Font Awesome was used throughout the website to add icons for aesthetic and UX purposes.
+  - Font Awesome was used to add icons for aesthetic and UX purposes.

 - [**jQuery:**](https://jquery.com/)